MetaMask/metamask-docs/wallet/how-to/manage-networks/use-multichain.md

 - For each network, request access to [Wallet API methods](../../reference/json-rpc-methods/index.md) that your dapp expects to call at any time.
-  The methods listed in the `sessionScope` of each Multichain API response indicate which wallet capabilities your dapp can use during the session.
+  The methods listed in the `sessionScope` of each Multichain API response indicate which wallet capabilities your dapp can use during the connection.

 #### 2.3.
-Check for session changes
+Check for connection changes

-To ensure your dapp responds appropriately to changes in the wallet session, such as network or account updates, check for session changes using the [`wallet_sessionChanged`](../../reference/multichain-api.md#wallet_sessionchanged) event.
+To ensure your dapp responds appropriately to changes in the multichain connection, such as network or account updates, check for connection changes using the [`wallet_sessionChanged`](../../reference/multichain-api.md#wallet_sessionchanged) event.
 Based on the event data, you can determine whether your dapp needs to request additional permissions using [`wallet_createSession`](../../reference/multichain-api.md#wallet_createsession).